akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--The cons of this method are that shared access is generally more difficult to set up and reach from multiple locations than basic network access.
 If you want to push from your laptop when you’re at home, you have to mount the remote disk, which can be difficult and slow compared to network-based access.-->

-Die Nachteile von dieser Methode sind, dass ein gemeinsamer Zugriff im allgemeinen schwieriger einrichten ist und der Zugriff von mehreren Orten ist schwieriger als einfacher Netzwerk Zugriff.
+Die Nachteile von dieser Methode sind, dass ein gemeinsamer Zugriff im allgemeinen schwieriger einrichten ist und der Zugriff von mehreren Orten ist schwieriger als einfacher Netzwerkzugriff.
 Wenn Du von Deinem Laptop zuhause pushen möchtest, musst Du eine entfernte Festplatte einbinden.
-Das kann schwierig und langsam sein, verglichen mit netzwerk-basiertem Zugriff.
+Das kann schwierig und langsam sein, verglichen mit netzwerkbasiertem Zugriff.

 <!--It’s also important to mention that this isn’t necessarily the fastest option if you’re using a shared mount of some kind.
 A local repository is fast only if you have fast access to the data.
 A repository on NFS is often slower than the repository over SSH on the same server, allowing Git to run off local disks on each system.-->

 Es ist auch wichtig zu erwähnen, dass dies nicht unbedingt die schnellste Möglichkeit ist, wenn Du ein gemeinsames Dateisystem oder ähnliches hast.
 Ein lokales Repository ist nur dann schnell, wenn Du schnellen Zugriff auf die Daten hast.
 Ein NFS-basiertes Repository ist oftmals langsamer als ein Repository über SSH auf dem gleichen Server, weil Git über SSH auf jedem System auf den lokalen Festplatten arbeitet.

 <!--### The SSH Protocol ###-->
-### Das SSH Protokoll ###
+### Das SSH-Protokoll ###

 <!--Probably the most common transport protocol for Git is SSH.
 This is because SSH access to servers is already set up in most places — and if it isn’t, it’s easy to do.
 SSH is also the only network-based protocol that you can easily read from and write to.
 The other two network protocols (HTTP and Git) are generally read-only, so even if you have them available for the unwashed masses, you still need SSH for your own write commands.
 SSH is also an authenticated network protocol; and because it’s ubiquitous, it’s generally easy to set up and use.-->

 Das vermutlich gebräuchlichste Transport-Protokoll für Git ist SSH.
 Das hat den Grund, dass der SSH-Zugriff an den meisten Orten bereits eingerichtet ist – und wenn das nicht der Fall ist, einfach zu machen ist.
-SSH ist außerdem das einzige netzwerk-basierte Protokoll von dem man einfach lesen und darauf schreiben kann.
+SSH ist außerdem das einzige netzwerk-basierte Protokoll, von dem man einfach lesen und darauf schreiben kann.
 Die beiden anderen Netzwerk-Protokolle (HTTP und Git) sind nur lesbar.
 Auch wenn sie für die breite Masse sind, brauchst Du trotzdem SSH für Deine Schreib-Befehle.
 SSH ist auch ein authentifiziertes Netzwerk-Protokoll, und weil es universell ist, ist es im Allgemeinen einfach einzurichten und zu benutzen.

 <!--To clone a Git repository over SSH, you can specify ssh:// URL like this:-->